 Sri Sri Ravi Shankar (Photo: ANI)

-Earlier, Sri Sri Ravi Shankar defended the event, saying not a single tree has been cut and the ecological stability has been maintained during the preparations.
+Following the furore over the World Culture Festival being organised by the Art of Living foundation on the Yamuna floodplains, spiritual guru Sri Sri Ravi Shankar on Tuesday defended the event, saying not a single tree has been cut and the ecological stability has been maintained during the preparations.

 "We are asserting that we will turn the place into a beautiful bio diversity park once we are finished with it.
 Since 2010, our volunteers have been working hard to clean the river and around 512 tonnes of dirt and garbage has been fished out.
 We want to save the Yamuna.
 We have not cut a single tree and have maintained ecological stability.
-We want to see Yamuna transformed into a beauty again," Ravi Shankar said.
+We want to see Yamuna transformed into a beauty again," Ravi Shankar told the media here.

 Sri Sri's Art of Living foundation says the event will feature yoga and meditation sessions, peace prayers and traditional cultural performances from around the world.

 The foundation has denied there will be any permanent impact and says it has secured permission from all necessary authorities to hold the event.